-Huw has presented the Festival of Remembrance, Trooping the Colour, and the State Opening of Parliament.
-He led the BBC documentary for the opening and closing ceremonies of the 2008 Beijing Olympics, 2012 London Olympics and 2014 Commonwealth Games.
-He also presented several election specials, including BBC Wales coverage of the National Assembly for Wales election in 2007, and the BBC coverage of the United States Election results in 2008, and the inauguration of Barack Obama.
-Edwards and Dimbleby also covered the 2015 general election and 2016 EU referendum on the BBC.
-In December 2013, he led the first couple of hours on the BBC coverage of the death of Nelson Mandela on BBC One, BBC News and BBC World News.
+Huw has presented the Festival of Remembrance, Trooping the Colour, and the State Opening of Parliament, to name a few of his features.
+He was a pinnacle figure at the opening and closing ceremonies of the 2008 Beijing Olympic Games, 2012 London Olympic Games and 2014 Commonwealth Games, presenting the BBC documentary.
+In the political sphere, Huw has discussed several election specials, including BBC Wales coverage of the National Assembly for Wales election in 2007 and the inauguration of Barack Obama.
+Additionally, he covered the 2015 general election and 2016 EU referendum on the BBC.
+In December 2013, Huw was one of the first to report the death of Nelson Mandela on BBC One, BBC News and BBC World News.

 After earning degrees from Cardiff University and the University of Wales Trinity Saint David, Huw first worked with Swansea Sound, before joining the BBC as a news trainee in 1984.
 In 1986, he was appointed BBC Wales' Parliamentary Correspondent.
 Huw became the main presenter of theTen O’Clock News on BBC One in 2003, and BBC News at Five in 2006.
 Aside from his journalistic roles, Huw has hosted numerous events, including the BAFTA Cymru award ceremonies.
 Huw himself has received several BAFTAs, including 2010 Best Screen Presenter for his documentary, The Prince and the Plotter.
 The ideal charity fundraiser or awards host, Huw will add a touch of timeless class to any event.